Tableau vs Panely

 Is Panely easier to adopt than Tableau for non-technical teams?

 Yes.
-Teams can upload fresh exports, refresh KPI dashboards quickly, and share updated links without rebuilding complex data models.
+Teams can upload fresh CSV/Excel/report exports, regenerate KPI dashboards quickly, and share updated links without rebuilding complex models.

 Does Panely support shareable dashboards?

 Yes.
-Panely dashboards are shareable by link, making it easy to distribute updates to clients and internal stakeholders.
+Panely dashboards are shareable by link, making it easy to distribute updates to clients and cross-functional teams.